 Lack of sleep: causes and consequences

-Now the problem of lack of sleep is very widespread.
-Many people, both young and older, cannot sleep well.
-As a result, a feeling of tiredness quickly sets in and the person cannot lead a fulfilling life.
+Nowadays the problem of lack of sleep is very widespread.
+Many people, both young and older, cannot get a good night's sleep.
+As a result, a feeling of fatigue quickly sets in and a person cannot lead a full life.

 Causes of lack of sleep

-If the duration of sleep is insufficient, a person is not able to get adequate rest.
-This also includes disturbing sleep and nightmares.
-In this state, the individual quickly falls asleep, but sleeps superficially and for a short time.
+If the duration of sleep is insufficient, a person is not able to get proper rest.
+This can also include disturbing sleep and nightmares.
+In this condition, the individual quickly falls asleep, but sleeps shallowly and for short periods of time.

-It often happens that the person himself is to blame for the difficulties with sleep.
-It is not always possible to properly organize your daily schedule, a person cannot plan rest and working hours.
-This suggests that watching a movie at a later time, long conversations with girlfriends and numerous activities take up time from proper sleep.
+It often happens that the person himself is to blame for difficulties with sleep.
+It is not always possible to organize your daily schedule correctly; a person cannot plan rest and work time.
+This suggests that watching a movie late, having long conversations with girlfriends and numerous activities take time away from proper sleep.
 But in the morning need to get up and go to work.
 If such violations regime occur constantly, then over time the body will get used to it and get involved.
-Fatigue will continue to accumulate and over time will begin to manifest itself as feeling unwell.
+Fatigue will continue to accumulate and over time will begin to manifest as poor health.

-Among the main causes of sleep disturbance are the following:
+Among the main causes of sleep disturbances are the following:

 - Nervousness.